 Red Lentil Recipes

 Red lentils are the softer, sweeter lentil variety.
-While they are the quickest to prepare and cook, red lentils still boast all the health benefits.
-They're a great source of resistant starch, making them a good choice when trying to balance blood sugars, and prebiotics that feed gut flora to keep your digestive system healthy.
-The 5 recipes below will give you new ideas of how to add red lentils to your diet.
+They are the quickest to prepare and cook, and red lentils boast all the health benefits of other lentils.
+They're a great source of resistant starch, making them a good choice for balancing blood sugars, and prebiotics that feed gut flora to keep your digestive system healthy.
+The five recipes below will give you new ideas about adding red lentils to your diet.

 Want to receive more meal ideas like this in your email inbox?
 Sign up for the free Full Plate Living Membership now.